Jim Carter (actor): Theatre

-He first worked at the Combination Theatre Company in Brighton.
 Later he joined the Newcastle University Theatre where he played, among other parts, Estragon in Waiting for Godot.
 From 1974 to 1976 he toured America with the Ken Campbell Roadshow and on his return joined the Phoenix Theatre in Leicester.
 In 1977 he joined the National Theatre Company where he appeared as Dom Fiollo (sic) in The Hunchback of Notre Dame at the Cottesloe Theatre.
 In 1978 he became a member of the Young Vic Company appearing as Stephano in The Tempest, Buckingham in Richard III and Mephistopheles in Faust.
 In 1978 he went to America to study in a circus school where he learned juggling, unicycling and tightrope walking.
 From 21 May to 29 June 1980 he played Trebonius/Marullus/Poet in a Julius Caesar production of Riverside Studios directed by Peter Gill.
 He performs magic acts in cabarets.
 The Young Vic's Richard III production in 1978, which featured James Carter with, among others, Bill Wallis and Michael Attwell, was directed by Michael Bogdanov.
 He also performed in the Young Vic production of Bartholomew Fair in 1978.
 It was also directed by Michael Bogdanov.

-He was a member of The Madhouse Company of London, a comedy troupe which performed in Boston in the 1970s; together with the late Marcel Steiner (1931–1999), Marc Weil and Tommy Shands.
+He was a member of The Madhouse Company of London, a comedy troupe which performed in Boston in the 1970s, together with the late Marcel Steiner (1931–1999), Marc Weil and Tommy Shands.
 Ken Campbell was also associated with the group.
 The Madhouse Co. was an offshoot of the Ken Campbell's Roadshow that came to New York City and Boston.
 It broke up eventually and Steiner and Carter returned to England.
-The Madhouse Co. was in Cambridge, Massachusetts. in August 1976.
+The Madhouse Co. was in Cambridge, Massachusetts in August 1976.
 The Madhouse Company of London was mentioned and its shows advertised and reviewed in several New York magazine issues from April 1974 to March 1975.

 Marc Weil created The Madhouse Company of London in 1973.